notJust-dev/notjustdev/content/posts/2021-12-02-react-native-environment-setup-windows/index.md

 Now we need to open a new terminal tab by clicking on a **+** on the top.
 ![New Terminal Tab](./new-terminal-tab.png)

-In this new terminal tab we need to go to our project's folder, which we already learned how to do before, by simply typing `cd RNFirstProject` (RNFirstProject being our project's name that we gave when initialising).
+In this new terminal tab we need to go to our project's folder, which we already learned how to do before, by simply typing `cd RNFirstProject` (RNFirstProject being our project's name that we gave when initializing).
 And then typing `npm run android` to build and run the application on android emulator.

 This part should take some time, but after it's finished you should have your first application up and running on an emulator, how exciting is that?!